ilya250980/SoundProcesses/README.md

     "de.sciss" %% "soundprocesses-views"    % v  // common swing views
     "de.sciss" %% "soundprocesses-compiler" % v  // compiler integration

-For compiling the tests, the following additional resolver may be needed:

-    resolvers += "Oracle Repository" at "http://download.oracle.com/maven"

 ## contributing

 Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

 ## usage

-Project is still experimental, and documentation is still sparse.
-There is a graphical front-end [Mellite](https://www.sciss.de/mellite) (also experimental)...
-The Mellite website contains a [tutorial on SoundProcesses](https://www.sciss.de/mellite/tut_soundprocesses1.html).
+Project is still sparse, however there is a graphical front-end [Mellite](https://www.sciss.de/mellite), and the Mellite website contains [tutorials on SoundProcesses](https://www.sciss.de/mellite/tut_soundprocesses1.html).

 ## notes

-- in the Lucre-3 based version 3 (experimental) branch, currently constant `Expr` object do carry an `id` and thus are **not identical to each other** when created repeatedly even with the same peer constant.
+- currently constant `Expr` object do carry an `id` and thus are **not identical to each other** when created repeatedly even with the same peer constant.
 This was done in order to satisfy `Obj` property, e.g. for any `IntObj` including its constants.
 A future version may go back to 'cheap' constants which must be explicitly lifted